mainsail-crew/sonar/README.md

     restart_threshold: 10

-The last option is a delay, in seconds, between shutdown WiFi Interface and bring it up again.
+Delay in seconds before attempting to restart the WiFi connection after a connection loss.

 ---

 That's it.
-It is'nt the best method to keep your Wifi up and running but it is the easiest solution without changing firmware files or similar.
+It isn't the best method to keep your WiFi up and running, but it is the easiest solution without changing firmware files or similar.

-I hope you will find sonar useful and it blows away your connection losts :)
+I hope you will find sonar useful, and it blows away your connection lost :)

 ### Contributing